Apache Iceberg

-Apache Iceberg is a high performance open-source format for large analytic tables.
-Iceberg enables the use of SQL tables for big data while making it possible for engines like Spark, Trino, Flink, Presto, Hive, Impala, StarRocks, Doris, and Pig to safely work with the same tables, at the same time.
+Apache Iceberg is a high-performance open-source format for large analytic tables.
+Iceberg enables the use of SQL tables for big data while making it possible for engines like Spark, Trino, Flink, Presto, Hive, Impala, and Pig to safely work with the same tables, at the same time.
 Iceberg is released under the Apache License.
 Iceberg addresses the performance and usability challenges of Apache Hive tables in large and demanding data lake environments.
-Vendors currently supporting Apache Iceberg tables include Buster, CelerData, Cloudera, Crunchy Data, Dremio, IBM watsonx.data, IOMETE, Oracle, Snowflake, Starburst, Tabular, AWS,Google Cloud, and Databricks.
+Iceberg was originally developed at Netflix in 2017 to overcome scalability and consistency limitations of Apache Hive tables, and was donated to the Apache Software Foundation in 2018.
+It graduated to a top-level Apache project in 2020.
+Vendors that support Apache Iceberg tables include Cloudera, IBM Watsonx, Oracle, Snowflake, Teradata, AWS, Google Cloud, and Databricks.

 History

 Iceberg was started at Netflix by Ryan Blue and Dan Weeks.
 Apache Hive was used by many different services and engines in the Netflix infrastructure.
 Hive was never able to guarantee correctness and did not provide stable atomic transactions.
 Many at Netflix avoided using these services and making changes to the data to avert unintended consequences from the Hive format.
 Ryan Blue set out to address three issues that faced the Hive table by creating Iceberg: